nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 Introduction to Computer Security

 Security
-- Confidentiality: authorized --> Authenticity
+- Confidentiality: authorised --> Authenticity
 - Integrity: The data is untampered and uncorrupted
-- Availability: accessable
+- Availability: accessible

 Trust
 - Assurance: The means to know that the system is secure
-- Reliability/Resilience: operate intect
+- Reliability/Resilience: operate intact
-- Accountability: The means to verify thta the system is operating as designed (securely...)
+- Accountability: The means to verify that the system is operating as designed (securely...)
 - Trust/Trustworthy

 私钥只存在于本机中

 Privacy
-Concerns individuals and their expectations on how their data behaviouors, and interactions are recorded, utilized and spread
+Concerns individuals and their expectations on how their data behaviours, and interactions are recorded, utilised and spread
 - Person gets to control information about themselves
 - 不安全的库: 撞库攻击